 With funding guaranteed for the installation of 21 chargers in total, Cambridge is well on its way to providing environmentally sustainable strategies for improved quality of life, for all its residents.
 Not only does the charger network allow for direct removal of emissions-based pollutants from the Cambridge city air, but with all Electric Blue chargers supplied by 100% renewable energy, emissions are not shifted further back down the supply chain, they are removed altogether.

-Electric Blue, along with partner Ethex, are now offering you the opportunity to be involved with the Cambridge Charger Network by investing in our Innovative Finance ISA.
+Electric Blue, along with partner Ethex, are now offering you the opportunity to be involved with the Cambridgeshire Charger Network by investing in our Innovative Finance ISA.
 In turn, you will be helping to secure clean air for generations to come.
 Visit Ethex, for more information on the Bond offer, and how to invest.
 Given the option, wouldn’t you choose electric?